Bolide-AI/mcp/README.md

 ---

-**BolideAI MCP** - Streamline your marketing automation and research workflows with AI-powered tools.
+**Bolide AI MCP** - Streamline your marketing automation and research workflows with AI-powered tools.